inspec/inspec/docs/config.md

-# The InSpec Configuration File
+# The Chef InSpec Configuration File

-This documents the InSpec configuration file format introduced in version 3.5 of InSpec.
+This documents the Chef InSpec configuration file format introduced in version 3.5 of InSpec.

 ## Config File Location

-By default, InSpec looks for a config file in `~/.inspec/config.json`.
-InSpec does not need a configuration file to run.
+By default, Chef InSpec looks for a config file in `~/.inspec/config.json`.
+Chef InSpec does not need a configuration file to run.

 You may also specify the location using `--config`.
 For example, to run the shell using a config file in `/etc/inspec`, use `inspec shell --config /etc/inspec/config.json`.